Green Berets and Army Rangers are considered some of the toughest special operations forces in the US Armed Forces, if not the world.

 Green Berets Vs. Army Rangers History And Notable Missions

-The Green Berets were founded under Colonel Aaron Bank in June of 1952, and is thought to be inspired by unconventional warfare units like the Alamo scouts and Philippine guerrillas.
+The Green Berets were founded under Colonel Aaron Bank in June of 1952 and are thought to be inspired by unconventional warfare units like the Alamo Scouts and Philippine guerrillas.

-The Green Berets have been involved in nearly every major conflict the United States has been engaged in since their inception in 1952.
+The Green Berets have been involved in nearly every major conflict the United States has been engaged in since its inception in 1952.

 Related Article – Delta Force (SFOD-D): Selection, Training, Motto, and More